Slate School's Nature Conservancy

 Slate School is a leader in environmental stewardship.
 In addition to the school buildings themselves which are among the most environmentally-friendly in the country, Slate School also created and maintains the school grounds as a nature conservancy.
 Representing several native Connecticut habitats, the grounds are free of synthetic pesticides, herbicides, and invasive plant species.

 During the construction of Slate School, 23 of the 25 acres have been purposely left undeveloped.
 A residential building stood on the property from 1981 until 2012 and, in an effort to leave as much of the additional property undisturbed, Slate School has been constructed in that same location.

 Slate School's sense of community extends to the natural world that we inhabit, and is exemplified by the considerations taken to preserve the native ecosystem.
-Significant areas of the property were previously overtaken by dense masses of invasive plants such as Multiflora Rose and Autumn Olive, which spread pervasively and have harmful environmental impacts.
+Significant areas of the property were previously overtaken by dense masses of invasive plants such as Bamboo, Multiflora Rose, and Autumn Olive, which spread pervasively and have harmful environmental impacts.
 The removal along the front of the school grounds was the only clearing done on the property and amounted to just 0.13 acres total, and eliminating the invasive species is a significant benefit to the meadows.
-To replace the destructive mass of invasive plants, Slate School is planting native trees, shrubs, and ground cover.
+To replace the destructive mass of invasive plants, Slate School planted native trees, shrubs, and ground cover.

 The predominant habitat present at Slate School is meadowland, an essential but diminishing ecosystem for many forms of wildlife, including birds and pollinators.
 Slate School's meadows are left undisturbed except for select maintained pathways and gathering spaces, where the opportunity to be a sanctuary for wildlife and joyful learning about nature for the students of Slate School go hand in hand.
 Other features of the landscape include a stream corridor, wetlands, and woodlands.